Thoughts and Struggles with Pregnancy by Melissa Strong

 I did blunder the first injection badly and used the gigantic mixing needle to inject myself instead of the smaller injection needle.
 Mixing the medication and then pinching the skin to inject while watching the video I just wanted it over.
 As one video rolled into the other I missed the part to switch the needle.
 When I picked up the video again it said to put the entire needle into your abdomen- and inject subcutaneously.
 I felt the muscle wall and the needle was still not in so I aimed it sideways trying to get it all in, then I started to panic and plunged the contents in leaving a burning lump of fluid between my skin and muscle.
 I screamed and tears welled into my eyes-how on earth could I do this 3-4 times a day for the next week or more, I thought.
 I was relieved when I realized my mistake and the injections got easier.

-Now, back at home, I’m attempting to pick up pieces of my emotional self—the shattered dreams of not becoming a mother.
+Now, back at home, I’m attempting to pick up pieces of my emotional self-the shattered dreams of not becoming a mother.
 Knowing IVF did not work I am realigning my expectations on life.
-For the past four years I have lived with the thought of, I might be pregnant, when I look to our future.
+For the past four years, I have lived with the thought of, I might be pregnant when I look to our future.
 I never gave up on me keeping fit, climbing, running, yoga, hiking and having fun as these years of trying passed by.
 But our future, in my mind, had us with our baby in it.
-And now it dose not.
+And now it does not.
 This is a challenge that weighs upon me daily but one I can identify and work with.
-I am understanding my sadness, accepting the vision of our new future while growing closer to the man who loves and supports me like non other.
-Keeping in the back of my mind I could always try another round of IVF if I was ever ready (however, those expectations and hopes are another world of mental obstacles if they don’t come to fruition and I am not sure I want to go through those hopes and dreams not being met again and again).
-I admire the conviction that some women have doing this process multiple times but I don’t think I have it in me.
+I am understanding my sadness, accepting the vision of our new future while growing closer to the man who loves and supports me like non-other.
+Keeping in the back of my mind I could always try another round of IVF if I was ever ready and potentially have to look into getting IVF Loans to be able to finance this.
+Alternatively, I could look into other options on how to have children, such as adoption or surrogacy.
+However, there’s still the worry of money with these options, though they are more reliable than IVF.
+It is possible to find cheaper options with surrogacy in other countries; for example, Ukraine is an affordable option.
+However, those expectations and hopes are another worlds of mental obstacles if they don’t come to fruition and I am not sure I want to go through those hopes and dreams not being met again and again.
+Only time will tell.
+I admire the conviction that some women have done this process multiple times but I don’t think I have it in me.
 I know how to live this life.
 It is a life I have lived for a while now it is a life without children but a life filled with love and happiness.
-Obviously if I have come this far without children I have never been chomping at the bit to have them.
+Obviously, if I have come this far without children I have never been chomping at the bit to have them.
 I have never been the person to just love babies or kids in general so we waited.
 Maybe a bit too long if we wanted the opposite to happen.
 Despite not having a natural in general love for kids my regrets will be with me, not having anyone to pass my love and memories along to, not seeing Adam’s eyes light up seeing the baby we made and there are many more.
 I have my “kids” there are plenty of people I take care of and will continue to do so.
 Now it is time to live life happily and move on with my regrets but knowing I tried.
 Let’s accept, live and love and move on together.
 At times I can be sad if I dwell on things but I try not to.
-I know how to live a life without kids — I have done it this long and had a good time at it so far, so we will continue our adventures in life.
+I know how to live a life without kids – I have done it this long and had a good time at it so far, so we will continue our adventures in life.